Human Performance & Fitness Concentration

 Current non-Ship college students interested in transferring from another university must meet all of the following criteria:

-• Completion of one of the following courses with a grade of C or higher: Human Anatomy & Physiology I w/Lab (recommended), Biology I or II, Chemistry I or II, or Physics I or II
+- Completion of one of the following courses with a grade of C or higher: Human Anatomy & Physiology I w/Lab (recommended), Biology I or Biology II

-• Meeting with Department Chair (completed after acceptance, before course registration)
+- Meeting with Department Chair (completed after confirmation of acceptance)

 Note for Transfer Students